kodmunki/ku4js-webApp/README.md

 ##Views

-ku4js-webApp views are responsible for interpreting model state and presenting appropriate data to the user.
+The V in MVC is for Views. ku4js-webApp views are responsible for interpreting model state and presenting appropriate data to the user.
 Though you are certain to see other libraries i.e. jQuery being used in the [example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) application due to its excellence in working with the DOM, it must be stressed that ku4js-webApp views just like all of the ku4js-* JavaScript Framework suite, are independed of any other libraries or Frameworks outside of the ku4js-* Framework suite.
 This frees you to use as many or as few other frameworks as you desire.

 ku4js-webApp views will commonly listen for notifications from ku4js-webApp models and then act in accordinance with the data they receive through these notifications.